Day Six: El Cuerpo Comienza a Recordar la Seguridad

 What did I lose in those years of overwork and fear-driven striving?
 The list is long, and I am only beginning to acknowledge it.

 Time with people I love.
 The dinners declined because I had marking.
 The phone calls were cut short because I had to prepare for tomorrow’s class.
-The visits were not taken because there was no time, no money, no energy left over after the institution had taken its share.
+The visits went untaken, because there was no time, no money, no energy left over after the institution had taken its share.

 My own creative work.
 The writing projects set aside, year after year, while I wrote endless course outlines, assessment rubrics and committee reports.
 The ideas flickered and faded for lack of sustained time to develop them.